Unifying Summary Statistic Selection for Approximate Bayesian Computation: Experiments

-All methods, including using candidate summaries directly, were able to significantly reduce uncertainty about the attachment parameter compared with the prior.
-As shown in panel~(c) of \cref{fig:evaluation} and \cref{tbl:methods} in \integratedAppendicesSwitch{the appendix}{online Appendix~C}, the PM-MCMC algorithm had the lowest RMISE, but MDN-compressed ABC and direct sampling from the MDN performed best as measured by NLP.
+All methods, including using candidate summaries directly, significantly reduced uncertainty about the attachment parameter.
+As shown in panel~(c) of \cref{fig:evaluation} and cref{tbl:methods} in the appendix, the PM-MCMC algorithm had the lowest RMISE, but MDN-compressed ABC and direct sampling from the MDN performed best in terms of NLP.
 Similar to the benchmark experiment in \cref{sec:benchmark}, we repeated the experiment for larger trees with $n=748$ nodes.
-MDN compression trained on large trees performed best ($\text{NLP}=-1.67\pm0.02$), but the summaries learned on trees with $n=100$ nodes generalised to the larger dataset with $\text{NLP}=-1.65\pm0.02$.
-The relative NLP performance of other methods remained unchanged, but PM-MCMC performance was sensitive to the size of the grown tree and degraded severely with $\text{NLP}=1.7\pm 0.2$ much larger than the prior entropy $\entropy\braces{\prior{\theta}}=0.69$.
-For superlinear preferential attachment, \ie{} $\theta > 1$, almost every newly added node connects to a central hub \citep{Krapivsky2001GrowingNetworks}.
-This phenomenon is particularly pronounced for larger graphs, and it is challenging to infer histories accurately which leads to poor posterior inference.
+MDN compression trained on large trees performed best ($\text{NLP}=-1.67\pm0.02$), but summaries learned on trees with $n=100$ nodes generalized to larger trees with $\text{NLP}=-1.65\pm0.02$.
+The relative NLP performance of other methods remained unchanged, but PM-MCMC performance was sensitive to the size of the grown tree and degraded severely with $\text{NLP}=1.7\pm 0.2$, much larger than the prior entropy $\entropy\braces{\prior{\theta}}=0.69$.
+For superlinear preferential attachment, \ie{} $\theta > 1$, almost every new node connects to a central hub \citep{Krapivsky2001GrowingNetworks}.
+This phenomenon is particularly pronounced for larger graphs, and it is challenging to infer histories accurately which leads to poor inference.
 In this experiment, ABC with MDN-compressed summaries outperformed the dedicated (pseudo-marginal) likelihood-based approach.